SithraBot/zeroio/draft.md

 | PING         | keepalive       | -               | routing, reqrep, topic, status, auth      |
 | PONG         | keepalive       | -               | routing, reqrep, topic, status, auth      |

-_Note: Added `status` to forbidden fields for JOIN, as it's not relevant there._

 ### 2.3.
 Payload

 #### 2.3.1.
 General Description

 The `Payload` field carries the primary data of the message.
 It is a variable-length sequence of bytes encoded using MessagePack.
 The structure and interpretation of the data within the payload are application-defined.
 The `PayloadLength` field in the Base Format specifies the size of this payload data in bytes.
 If a message has no primary data to convey, the `PayloadLength` can be zero, and the `Payload` field will be empty.

-_(This subsection is new, providing explicit clarification on the payload.)_

 ## 3. Message Types and Communication Patterns